stursdev/cscwebdev/README.md

-# cscwebdev

-CSC 498 Web Development
+# CSC 498 Web Development Repository

 This repository will contain all my project files for CSC 498 Web Development course